hyhieu/hyhieu.github.io/blog/online_softmax.md

 \end{align*}
 $$

-What we store and update through the algorithm will closely follow the equation above.
+What we store and update while observing the $(s_i, V_i)$ pairs will closely follow the equation above.

 **Recursions.** We define the following quantities: